GOP Impeachment Report Insists Rudy Went Rogue

 At another point, the Republican report notes that the White House took steps to rein in Giuliani and “actively worked to stop potential impropriety.”
 The report uses as an example the administration’s denial of Giuliani when he attempted to secure a U.S. visa for Viktor Shokin, a former Ukrainian prosecutor who had helped lead the campaign to push out Marie Yovanovitch, the former U.S. ambassador to Ukraine.

 Whatever Giuliani’s role was, the GOP report stresses that it was fine, or at the very least, not illegal—even if “some pockets of the State Department and NSC grumbled” over it.
-A National Security Council official, Lt.
-Col. Alexander Vindman, famously said Giuliani was a “hand grenade” that would “blow up” everyone working on U.S.-Ukraine ties.
+Former National Security Adviser John Bolton famously said Giuliani was a “hand grenade” that would “blow up” everyone working on U.S.-Ukraine ties.

 “The use of private citizens, such as Mayor Giuliani, to assist effectuating U.S. foreign policy goals on specific issues is not per se inappropriate and the Democrats’ witnesses testified that the use of private citizens can sometimes beneficial,” said the report.
 “There is no evidence that the arrangement here violated any laws or harmed national security.”